spustlik/SolutionEx/SolutionExtensions/overview.md

 * add your new extension, pick dll, choose class name, change title, add shortcut if you want
 * execute your extension using `Run` button or using `Debug`
 * commit and share with others in team
+* WARNING: `package` argument is null when debugging, `AsyncPackage` : `Package`: `IServiceProvider` else
+* You can use DTE Inspector to inspect DTE objects

+## DTE Inspector
+* visualizes DTE object as tree, expands using buttons on demand
+* uses reflection and special COM objects reflection
+* `[{i}]` - implementing interfaces, including COM interfaces (_see note below_)
+* `[m()]` - method of interface or reflected type
+* `[.p]` - properties of interface or properties with value of reflected object
+* `[e]` - enumerates items, if 0, nothing happens
+* you can generate XML with expanded nodes, csharp source, or copy text to clipboard
+* some functions are in context menu
+_note:_ COM interface is late-bound and uses another approach, so interface GUID must be known to get it.
+Inspector is using ALL types loaded in current AppDomain (it is OK, Visual Studio has loaded all used interfaces) and asks COM object if it is implementing each of them.

 ### Internal extensions
 * there are some internal extensions, which you can use directly or only for inspiration